Tibet: Post-Qing period

-After the Xinhai Revolution (1911–12) toppled the Qing dynasty and the last Qing troops were escorted out of Tibet, the new Republic of China apologized for the actions of the Qing and offered to restore the Dalai Lama's title.
+After the Xinhai Revolution (1911–1912) toppled the Qing dynasty and the last Qing troops were escorted out of Tibet, the new Republic of China apologized for the actions of the Qing and offered to restore the Dalai Lama's title.
 The Dalai Lama refused any Chinese title and declared himself ruler of an independent Tibet.
-In 1913, Tibet and Mongolia concluded a treaty of mutual recognition.
+In 1913, Tibet and Outer Mongolia concluded a treaty of mutual recognition.
+The ROC continued to view the former Qing territory as its own, including Tibet.
 For the next 36 years, the 13th Dalai Lama and the regents who succeeded him governed Tibet.
 During this time, Tibet fought Chinese warlords for control of the ethnically Tibetan areas in Xikang and Qinghai (parts of Kham and Amdo) along the upper reaches of the Yangtze River.
 In 1914, the Tibetan government signed the Simla Convention with Britain, which recognized Chinese suzerainty over Tibet in return for a border settlement.
-China refused to sign the convention and lost its suzerain rights.
+China refused to sign the convention.
+Tibet continued to lack clear boundaries or international recognition of its status.

 When in the 1930s and 1940s the regents displayed negligence in affairs, the Kuomintang Government of the Republic of China took advantage of this to expand its reach into the territory.
 On December 20, 1941, Kuomintang leader Chiang Kai-Shek noted in his diary that Tibet would be among the territories which he would demand as restitution for China following the conclusion of World War II.